mygoare/dotfiles/GFW/readme.md

 ![export switchy rules list](./export_switchyrules.png)

-After you get the file**(same name with it in the folder)**, diff with file with me, then you can have your pull request.
+After you get the file**\(same name with it in the folder\)**, diff with file with my same named file, then you can have your pull request.